ipfs/ipfs-blog/src/_blog/2024-brave-migration-guide.md

 If `.ipfs/config` exists, you can now start IPFS Desktop.
 If everything went as expected, your IPFS node should start and run without Brave.

+## Updating RPC URL in IPFS Companion

+Brave used custom ports: `45001` for RPC and `48080` for Gateway.
+If IPFS Companion browser extension does not detect your node after migrating repository from Brave, you need to update RPC and Gateway URLs in Companion preferences.

+- Change the **Kubo RPC URL** from `http://127.0.0.1:5001` to `http://127.0.0.1:45001`
+- Change the **Local Gateway** from `http://127.0.0.1:8080` to `http://127.0.0.1:48080`

 ## Conclusion

 Congratulations!
 You've successfully migrated your IPFS data from Brave to IPFS Desktop.